EricFalkenberg/weather_prediction/README.md

         0.666:  It is snowing but not raining
         1.0:    It is both raining and snowing

+    (NOTE: This would be better suited via a multi-ouput network.
+A good deal of accuracy is lost when attempting to predict binary output via one continuous output.)
     I calculated this based off of whether or not there were non-zero values in SNWD and PRCP for any given row.